Johan Cohen Gosschalk: Biography

-His father, Salomon, was a dealer in dairy products.
-He originally studied law.
+Cohen's father, Salomon, was a dealer in dairy products.
+Cohen originally studied law.
 Between 1897 and 1900, he took private painting lessons from Jan Veth in Bussum.
-In 1902, he received permission, by Royal decree, to add his mother's maiden name to his own.
+In 1902, he received permission, by royal decree, to add his mother's maiden name to his own.
 Most of his works were portraits or landscapes.
-He was a member of Arti et Amicitiae and the Kunstenaarsvereniging Sint Lucas.
+Cohen was a member of Arti et Amicitiae and the Kunstenaarsvereniging Sint Lucas.
 In addition to painting, he was an art critic and wrote articles for De Kroniek, Elsevier's Geïllustreerd Maandschrift and Onze Kunst.

-In 1901, he married Johanna Bonger, the widow of Theo van Gogh, who had died in 1891.
+In 1901, Cohen married Johanna Bonger, the widow of Theo van Gogh, who had died in 1891.
 They built a villa, named "Eikenhof", in Bussum, but lived there only a short time before moving to Amsterdam.
-In 1905, he helped to organize an exhibition of the works of Vincent van Gogh at the Stedelijk Museum, and wrote the introduction for the catalogue.
-After that, he continued his efforts to make Van Gogh's work more widely known.
+In 1905, Cohen helped organize an exhibition of the works of Vincent van Gogh at the Stedelijk Museum and wrote the introduction to the catalogue.
+After that, Cohen continued his efforts to make Van Gogh's work more widely known.

-Always in poor health, his condition worsened after 1910 and he spent much of his time bedridden or in a sanatorium.
-When he died, Johanna held a retrospective exhibition of his work.
-Later, she resumed calling herself Van Gogh-Bonger.
-In 1913, his mother, Christina, established a fund for the "Cohen-Gosschalk Prize"; to be awarded to promising students at the Rijksakademie.
+Cohen's health deteriorated after 1910 and he spent much of his time bedridden or in a sanatorium.
+After he died, Johanna held a retrospective exhibition of his work.
+Later, she resumed using the name Van Gogh-Bonger.
+In 1913, Cohen's mother, Christina, established a fund for the "Cohen-Gosschalk Prize"; to be awarded to promising students at the Rijksakademie.